j-koko/gender_identification/Summer_project_report.md

 This project has significantly deepened my understanding of voice technology, particularly the numerous factors involved in processing a seemingly simple audio file.
 While I do not yet fully grasp all the technical details of audio processing, I now have a far greater understanding than I did before.
 I also learned how much methodology can influence outcomes; for example, a small adjustment, like filtering out non-voice frequencies, led to more reliable results.
 Interestingly, this idea came to me not while working, but during my leisure time—something that often happens in programming.

 My familiarity with Python libraries such as pyaudio, wave, and parselmouth, as well as Python control flow, improved throughout the project.
 Most importantly, this experience has changed how I view myself.
 Previously, I saw myself primarily as a linguist and felt apprehensive about the technical aspects of my MSc in Voice Technology.
-However, successfully completing this project with a high accuracy rate has boosted my confidence and strengthened my determination to continue pursuing this degree and advancing in the voice technology field.
+However, successfully completing this project with a high accuracy rate has boosted my confidence and strengthened my determination to continue pursuing this degree and advancing in the voice technology field[^1].

-### References (correct references)
+### References

 Becker, S., Vielhaben, J., Ackermann, M., Müller, K., Lapuschkin, S., & Samek, W. (2024).
 AudioMNIST: Exploring Explainable Artificial Intelligence for audio analysis on a simple benchmark. *Journal of the Franklin Institute, 361*(1), 418–428.
 10.1016/j.jfranklin.2023.11.038

 Chaudhary, S., & Sharma, D. K. (Oct 2018).
 Gender Identification based on Voice Signal Characteristics.
-Paper presented at the 869–874.
+Paper presented at the *2018 International Conference on Advances in Computing, Communication Control and Networking (ICACCCN),* Greater Noida, India.
+869–874.
 10.1109/ICACCCN.2018.8748676 [https://ieeexplore.ieee.org/document/8748676](https://ieeexplore.ieee.org/document/8748676)

-Hoefsloot, M. E. (2021). *an Inquiry Into the Ethics of Automatic Gender Recognition Photo by Quino Al on Unsplash*

 Linders, B., Massa, G. G., Boersma, B., & Dejonckere, P. H. (1995).
 Fundamental voice frequency and jitter in girls and boys measured with electroglottography: influence of age and height. *International Journal of Pediatric Otorhinolaryngology, 33*(1), 61–65.
 10.1016/0165-5876(95)01197-J

 Tielen, M. T. (1989). *Fundamental Frequency Characteristics of Middle Aged Men and Women*

+[^1]:  I used LLMs to proofread the text and provide feedback on clarity and style.
+After critically evaluating the suggestions, I incorporated some of them into the final version of the report.